markusmo3/oth-dmdb-restaurant/README.md

 * `requirements.txt` Pip Requirements document
 * `up.bat` helper batch script to run the Jupyter notebook

+# Important Note
+I played around a lot and came to the solution in `src/clean.py`, but on 05.01 i had another idea, which turned out to find all the duplicates and was a lot simpler.
+That new solution can be found in `src/new_clean.py`.
+The Paper was also written for the old solution, which is why i completely copied it and rewrote a lot of it.

 # Software used
 * Python 3.7.2
 * IntelliJ PyCharm 2019.3 (Professional Edition)